 - 5.8.1 No New Lots No additional lot is created after the adjustment of the boundary lines. - 5.8.2 Only Two Lots Only two lots may be involved in any one boundary line adjustment. - 5.8.3 Plan Required A clear and accurate plan of the lots and the proposed boundary adjustment shall be submitted.
 The plan does not need to be a survey but must have accurate field measurements, except if the Administrative Officer deems such survey necessary.
-The plan shall be in a form suitable for recording. - 5.8.4 State Permits All state permits must be approved prior to submission of application and state permit numbers must be included on the application. - 5.8.5 New Lot Configuration No lot may be created by the adjustment of the lot boundary that does not conform to all provisions of these Zoning Regulations. - 5.8.6 Appeals - A Zoning Permit for boundary adjustments may be appealed to the DRB under Section 8.4.1.
+The plan shall be in a form suitable for recording. - 5.8.4 New Lot Configuration No lot may be created by the adjustment of the lot boundary that does not conform to all provisions of these Zoning Regulations. - 5.8.5 Appeals - A Zoning Permit for boundary adjustments may be appealed to the DRB under Section 8.4.1.